zlw177/learngit/readme.txt

-Git is a version control syetem.
+Git is a distribute version control syetem.
 Git is free software.